HactarCE/NDCell/BUILDING.md

 ### Part 2 - Building LLVM

-Fair warning: I don't do C or C++ development so it's entirely possible that I've completely butchered the proper build process, but this is what finally worked for me.
+**If you don't want to build LLVM from source (and you probably don't) but you trust me, you can download everything you need from [here](https://github.com/HactarCE/LLVM-MSVC-Win64-Dev/).
+Extract that somewhere and skip to step #11, using the path where you extracted it place of `C:\LLVM_solution\MinSizeRel`.** I can't promise that will work, but it's waaaay easier than compiling LLVM yourself.

-If you don't want to build LLVM from source (and you probably don't) but you trust me, you can download everything you need from [here](https://1drv.ms/u/s!AnInQYQ5foGSi7hmxnhb-hG1mCmWAw?e=HVPNn9).
-(SHA256 = `676a81c273653c87682696afa0d73762cf07720d637e57439d743fe4321ea342`) Extract that somewhere and skip to step #11, using the path where you extracted it place of `C:\LLVM_solution\MinSizeRel`.
-I can't promise that this will work, but it's waaaay easier than compiling LLVM yourself.
+Fair warning: I don't do C or C++ development so it's entirely possible that I've botched the build process, but this is what finally worked for me.

 1. Download/install [CMake](https://cmake.org/download/).
 WSL or Cygwin `cmake` might work, but I wouldn't count on it.
 2. Download [LLVM](https://releases.llvm.org/download.html) 10.0.0 source code.
 The precompiled binaries probably won't work, but you can try.